National Student Survey 2011

 The University is again participating in the National Student Survey (NSS).

 NSS is a census of final-year undergraduate students across the UK which asks for student's views on the quality of their degree programmes.

 If you are a final year undergraduate at Edinburgh, this is your opportunity to have your say.

 Give your opinion on what you liked about your time at Edinburgh as well as things that you feel could have been improved.

 We use your feedback

-Last year Edinburgh received a great deal of useful data from students’ responses to the Survey, particularly in relation to assessment and feedback provided to students.
+Last year the University received useful data from students’ responses to the Survey, particularly in relation to assessment and the feedback provided to students.

-In 2009 the University and EUSA are looking to you to let us know what’s gone well and where we need to make improvements.
+In 2011 The University and EUSA are looking to final year students to let us know what’s gone well and where we need to make further improvements.

 About the survey